thabang56R/Fin-Track-Invoice--API/README.md

 The long-term vision for FinTrack is to evolve into a full financial management backend platform capable of supporting modern invoicing and financial workflows for small businesses and SaaS applications.

+The goal of FinTrack is to demonstrate how to build secure, scalable, and maintainable backend services aligned with real-world financial system architecture.

 ---